HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/containers_requirements_limits.md

    All the following CPU sizings relate to an environment with 2nd generation Intel Xeon scalable processors (Cascade Lake 8223CL) or 1st generation Intel Xeon Platinum 8000 series (Skylake 8124M) processors.

 !!!note
-    Every Kubernetes node requires some memory for Kubernetes-specific services.
+    - Every Kubernetes node requires some memory for Kubernetes-specific services.
 Ensure that your Kubernetes Node has enough capacity to host both the Kubernetes services and HCL DX Compose.
 The overall requested amount of resources might vary based on disabled and enabled applications.
+    - The overall sums for CPU and memory include all components of HCL DX Compose.
+In most cases, you only want to deploy a subset of all components.
+Therefore, the minimal system requirements decrease accordingly.
+    - This configuration outlines the minimum requirements.
+For production environments or higher workloads, scale to small config.
+If you encounter performance issues, increase resource allocations as needed.
+For guidance on optimizing your deployment, see the [Performance Tuning Guide](../../../guide_me/performance_tuning/kubernetes/index.md).

 | **Pod name** | **Minimum number of Pods** | **Container** | **Container Image** | **Container CPU request and limit** | **Container Memory request and limit** |
 |---|---|---|---|---|---|